 Pursuant to this resolution, the ECA African Centre for Women (ACW) organized an ad hoc expert group meeting in Kampala, Uganda, in 1994 to devise a financial institution which would cater for specific financial needs of African women at all levels, define the most appropriate mode of operation, and recommend measures which would ensure its viability and sustainability as well as mobilization of financial resources.

-The current Board of Directors made up of representatives of individual shareholders, women’s groups, and the Government of Ghana.
-The Directors have been actively engaged in setting guidelines for operating and managing Ghana Women Fund effectively to make credit more accessible to Ghanaian women entrepreneurs.
+The Board of Directors is made up of representatives of individual shareholders, women’s groups and the Government of Ghana.
+The Directors have been actively engaged in setting guidelines for operating and managing Ghana Women Fund effectively to make credit more accessible to Ghanaian Women Entrepreneurs.